nguyenchiencong/nguyenchiencong.github.io/_pages/game.md

 F, a friend since childhood, joined the team at the beginning of December 2024.
 She worked as an architect until now; her latest project was a museum in Da Nang, which is to be opened soon.
 Now she will be drawing architectural designs, characters, and sceneries for the game.

-Dawn is teaching herself Python with help from a few AIs and myself.
+Dawn is teaching herself Python, GDScript, and Godot with help from a few AIs and me.
+She's now building a small puzzle game.

 Jane is learning to draw pixel and to create character animations with Krita and Aseprite, and design other assets and architectural elements.